Company Formation in India: Complete Checklist (2026) — Pvt Ltd, OPC & LLP

 Part A — Name Reservation

-You propose 2 names in order of preference.
+You propose 2 names in order of preference on the MCA V3 portal.
 The MCA checks against existing companies, LLPs, trademarks and the Companies (Incorporation) Rules.
 Names should typically end with "Private Limited" and indicate the main business activity.
+A Part A name reservation is valid for 20 days — Part B must be filed within that window or the name lapses.

 Part B — Incorporation

-Part B captures incorporation details, subscriber and director KYC, MOA and AOA, registered office, PAN, TAN, GST, EPFO, ESIC, professional tax and bank account opening (AGILE PRO form) — all in one filing.
+Part B bundles incorporation details, subscriber and director KYC, MOA and AOA, registered office, and the linked forms AGILE-PRO-S (GSTIN, EPFO, ESIC, professional tax, bank account) and INC-9 (subscriber/director declaration) — all in one filing that also allots DIN, PAN and TAN.

 5. Timeline and Cost

 Government fees range from Rs1,500 to Rs10,000 depending on authorised capital and state.
-Professional fees for a CA-led incorporation typically start from Rs7,999.
+Professional fees for an expert-led incorporation typically start from Rs7,999.

 6. Post-Incorporation Compliance